mit-rss/intro_to_linux/README.md

    some practice with a terminal-based text editor when you're editing `linux_exercise.txt`.
-4. Run `sanity_checker.py` to double check that your answers are correctly formatted
+4. Run `sanity_checker.py` to double check that your answers are correctly formatted.
 5. Provide a single command for each of the following questions.
 If multiple answers are possible, choose the shortest answer.
 All of your commands should work regardless of your current working directory.
 [Hint](https://www.gnu.org/software/bash/manual/html_node/Tilde-Expansion.html)
 6. Continue onto question 4 to find out how to submit your answers.
-Unlike problems 1-3, this exerise relies on using **multiple commands** to reformat your directory.
+Unlike problems 1-3, this exercise relies on using **multiple commands** to reformat your directory.
 So, feel free to pipe many commands together or complete file manipulations in consecutive lines as needed.
 The commands you use to complete this problem will **not** be added to the `linux_exercise.txt` file!

+## Problems

-### Question 1: Navigating your Home
+### Problem 1: Navigating your Home
 The first thing you need to learn in the command-line is how to navigate the filesystem and view the contents of directories and files.